deepshikhadk1234/Public-API-Documentation/Tarnea/create customer.md

 # Create Customer

 The following API will create customer for the requesting office.
+Only registered clients have the access to create customers and demand.
 ### Important fields:
 To create a customer/client for an existing office the following fields information are important.
 - `office`